Apply for this course

 (core, 15 credits)

-This module encourages students to critically analyse the nature, value, and techniques of effective corporate relations.
+This module encourages you to critically analyse the nature, value, and techniques of effective corporate relations.

-The module also covers the analysis and evaluation of theories, models and issues relating to both corporate communications and that which informs its practice, namely corporate strategy.
-It encompasses both a global and a more “localised” perspective to the subject and is designed to help students to critically analyse and evaluate emerging issues and trends in contemporary corporate relations.
+The module also covers the analysis and evaluation of theories, models, and issues relating to both corporate communications and that which informs its practice, namely corporate strategy.
+It encompasses both a global and a more “localised” perspective to the subject and is designed to help you critically analyse and evaluate emerging issues and trends in contemporary corporate relations.
+These include the critical drivers and determinants of corporate communications including (a) macro & micro environmental analysis, (b) corporate strategy analysis, (c) issues related to leadership and management, management & companies inward & outward diversity and inclusion strategy (d) international corporate relations, (e) corporate social responsibility, (f) investor relations, (g) internal communications, (h) communications audits, (i) public affairs issues, and (j) crises

 (core, 15 credits)